neilejgreen/Daisy-Book/readme.md

 <img src="Smart.JPG" height=200 />

-She went to school and now she's smart
+She went to school and now she's smart.

 -------------------

 <img src="Chase Rabbits.JPG" height=200 />

-She chases rabbits in the sun
+She chases rabbits in the sun.

 -------------------

 <img src="Digs.JPG" height=200 />

-She makes digging holes an art
+She makes digging holes an art,

 -------------------

 <img src="Sticks.JPG" height=200 />

-And fetches sticks for fun
+and fetches sticks for fun.

 -------------------

 <img src="Dance.JPG" height=200 />

-She can do a silly dance
+She can do a silly dance,

 -------------------

 <img src="Beach.JPG" height=200 />

-And loves the beach a bunch
+and loves the beach a bunch,

 -------------------

 <img src="Food.JPG" height=200 />

-And if you give her half a chance
+and if you give her half a chance,
-She'll eat half your lunch
+she'll eat up half your lunch!

 -------------------

 <img src="Bath.JPG" height=200 />

-When she's mucky as a stray
+When she's mucky as a stray,
-Into the bath she'll leap
+into the bath she'll leap,

 -------------------

 <img src="Bed.JPG" height=200 />

-And at the end of a fun filled day
+and when she's all done with her day,
-She loves a good long sleep
+she loves a good long sleep.

 -------------------